lauraclay/python-picamera-setup/README.md

 sudo apt-get install python-picamera python3-picamera python-rpi.gpio
 ```

-1. At the command prompt enter `startx` to start the graphical desktop environment
+1. At the command prompt enter `startx` to start the graphical desktop environment.
-2. Double click on `LXTerminal` to start a command line, and enter `sudo idle` to start the Python environment
+2. Double click on `LXTerminal` to start a command line, and enter `sudo idle` to start the Python environment.
-3. Select File > New Window from the menu to start a text editor
+3. Select File > New Window from the menu to start a text editor.
 4. Enter the following code (case is important!):

     ```python